biopharmaai/LLMs-Pharmaceutical/Manuscripts/README.md

 <br>

 Kawchak K. High Dimensional and Complex Spectrometric Data Analysis of an Organic Compound using Large Multimodal Models and Chained Outputs.
 ChemRxiv.
 2024; doi:10.26434/chemrxiv-2024-06gf1 This content is a preprint and has not been peer-reviewed.
-Creative Commons Attribution 4.0 International.

 [![DOI](https://zenodo.org/badge/DOI/10.26434/chemrxiv-2024-06gf1.svg)](https://doi.org/10.26434/chemrxiv-2024-06gf1)